 mail us | mail this page

-Most of this note is concerned with IP addresses used in version 4 of the IP protocol and which consist of a 32 bit IP address.
-These are the most widely used addresses today and the ones we are most familiar with e.g. 192.168.0.15 etc. This type of address is sometimes written as IPv4 and we will use this terminology throughout.
-We have also summarized the format of IPv4 headers, TCP, UDP and IPv4 ICMP messages.
+Most of this note is concerned with IP addresses used in version 4 of the IP protocol which uses a 32 bit IP address, such as, 192.168.0.15.
+This type of address is almost universally written as IPv4.
+See also IPv4 headers, TCP, UDP and IPv4 ICMP messages for the insatiably curious.

-There is a newer standard called IPv6 (version 6 of the IP protocol) which consists of a 128 bit address and greatly extends the reach of the Internet.
-IPv6 is slowly emerging but the immediate pressure for new IP addresses was greatly reduced in the mid-late 90s by CIDR, NAT and other initiatives and this has considerably delayed the NEED for IPv6.
-To counteract this trend the adoption of IP by the wireless 3G consortium will place increasing pressure for the IPv6 standard to simplify the allocation of IP addresses to the vast quantity of mobile devices the world seems capable of consuming.
+IPv4 is being progessively replaced with IPv6 (version 6 of the IP protocol) which uses a 128 bit address and greatly extends the address range of the Internet.
+While the immediate pressure for new IP addresses was hugely reduced in the mid-late 90s by CIDR, NAT and other initiatives, the increasingly dire warnings from the Regional Internet Registries (RIRs) of IPv4 address depletion are placing renewed emphasis on IPv6 deployment.
+Indeed, it is no exaggeration to say that a rising tide of panic is being fostered in an effort to increase the pace of IPv6 migration.
+Further, the adoption of IPv6 by the wireless world is probably the only way to supply the staggering number of mobile devices the world seems capable of consuming.

 Contents